kavya24395/RealTimeTranslator/README.md

 ```
 Reference: https://codelabs.developers.google.com/codelabs/mlkit-android
 ```
-## This Repository contains the following changes compared to the Codelab source code:
+## This Repository contains the following changes (in comparison with the Codelab starter code):
 - Removed "Face Contour Detection" related code
 - Fixed the compile time error with Codelab source code.
 - Converted the code to Kotlin.